*For exhibition openings the museum is open until 9pm. View our events calendar for upcoming openings.

 For things to do, places to stay, and events calendars for Gadsden County, visit dosomethingoriginal.com

 Host your next event in a sophisticated setting where your guests can enjoy a collection of art at the Gadsden Arts Center & Museum.
-The Bates Community Room provides you with an elegant facility located in historic Quincy to host, luncheons, receptions, meetings, while the galleries are available for exhibition viewing and special tours.
-The Second Floor Art Studio is a perfect place for a more intimate setting for meetings and luncheons.
-Ask about our FREE luncheon tours, contact Executive Director Grace Robinson by email or (850) 627-5020.
+The Bates Community Room provides you with an elegant facility located in historic Quincy to host, luncheons, parties, meetings, while the galleries are available for exhibition viewing and special tours.
+Download the Rental Packet to learn more.

 Need a caterer?
 View our local Catering List.